willowec/pico_cluster/docs/Journal.md

 What is key is that we can send and recv image data etc etc there is a protocol yadda yadda yay.

 Next up, make it actually convolve and start sending info from head to compute

+(by the way, right now the comms functions send and wait for confirmation at once.
+This wont work once we start parallelizing)

+Okay, having the head node control one compute node was trivial as *beep*!
+Let's go! (censoring the language because this is technically academic work but yayyyyy)